Neptune is one of the largest and deepest deepwater grain terminals in Ukraine and the Black Sea region.

 We strive to give Ukrainian farmers access to global markets and the opportunity to increase their own production by opening Ukraine's surplus grain market to new buyers from around the world.

-Neptune is one of the most ambitious investment projects in the country's agro-industrial sector and a joint venture of Ukrainian stevedoring company MV Cargo and Cargill Corporation, the world's leading supplier of food, agriculture, financial and industrial goods and services, with the support of the European Bank for Reconstruction and Development and the International Finance Corporation.
+Neptune is one of the most ambitious investment projects in the country's agro-industrial sector and a joint venture of Ukrainian stevedoring company MV Cargo and Cargill, a global leading supplier of food, agriculture, financial and industrial goods and services, with the support of the European Bank for Reconstruction and Development and the International Finance Corporation.
 The total investment is more than $150 million.

-Neptune was built from scratch to the highest Cargill quality and safety standards.
+Neptune was built from scratch according to Cargill specifications.
 Fitted with the state-of-the-art equipment from the top global brands, it is considered to be the most modern grain terminal in the country and the Black Sea region.

 More than 200 new jobs were opened directly at the terminal, another 1,000 job opportunities will be created via partner organizations.
 Neptune's operation will bring significant additional revenues to Ukraine's economy through taxes and fees.